-Norway has ratified the European Lisbon Convention on the recognition of qualification concerning higher education in the European region.
+Norway has ratified the European Lisbon Convention on the recognition of qualifications concerning higher education in the European region.

-Nokut (the Norwegian Agency for Quality Assurance in the Education) authorizes foreign vocational education and training (craft or journeyman's certificates), foreign tertiary vocational education (vocational education that builds on secondary education programmes) and higher education (bachelor, master and Ph.D.).
-Different competent authorities authorize for professions regulated by law.
+The Norwegian Agency for Quality Assurance in the Education (Nokut) authorizes foreign vocational education and training (craft or journeyman's certificates), foreign tertiary vocational education (vocational education that builds on secondary education programmes) and higher education (bachelor, master and Ph.D.).
+In Norway, certain professions are regulated by law, and require authorisation in order to be practised.
 Because of the war, Nokut has suspended the apostille requirement when assessing Ukrainian education and qualifications.
+Apostille is a confirmation that the documents are valid.

-Nokut has also a method to authorize qualifications for refugees lacking documents.
-The method is limited to person who have residence permit in Norway, and who can speak and understand English, Norwegian or another Scandinavian language.
+Nokut has also a method to authorise qualifications for refugees lacking documents.
+The method is limited to persons who have a residence permit in Norway and who can speak and understand English, Norwegian or another Scandinavian language.
 Nokut played a central role in the development and implementation of the European qualification Passport for Refugees.

 For some qualifications Nokut has developed an automatic recognition.
-Nokut is currently working to include Ukrainian qualification into the same system.
+Nokut is currently working to include Ukrainian qualifications into the same system.
 See Nokut's website for more information.